-Medicare.gov/care-compare includes information like:
+Use this checklist or visit Medicare.gov/care-compare to help you compare SNFs based on factors like:

 - The number of beds at the facility, and how many are being used (occupied)

 - Nursing staff hours per resident per day

 - SNF health inspection summary results

 - Who owns and manages the SNF

 - Noncompliance deficiency and complaint information

-- Quality measures for each SNF
+- · Quality measures for each SNF

-If you don't have a smart phone or computer, your local library or senior center may be able to help you find this information.
+If you don't have a computer, your local library or senior center may be able to help you.
 You can also call 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.